shokiami/bigfoot/README.txt

 The program will print out a breakdown of every products emissions, and create a new table called <tablename>-results.csv with these emmissions.

-You can also specify the output table by giving a second parameter:
+You can also specify the output table by giving a second parameter, for example:

     java Main products.csv output.csv